9/11 groups, families cheer al-Qaeda leader al-Zawahiri's death in US drone strike | Law-Order

 The family members of a 9/11 survivors group have expressed gratitude to US President Joe Biden for eliminating al-Qaeda chief Ayman al-Zawahiri in a CIA drone strike in Afghanistan, saying it was a ''significant step'' in their years-long battle for justice and accountability.

+Zawahiri, who assumed the leadership of al-Qaeda after the death of Osama bin Laden, was killed in a drone strike carried out by CIA on Saturday evening at a house in Kabul where he was sheltering to reunite with his family, US President Joe Biden said on Monday, declaring that “justice has been delivered and this terrorist is no more”.

+''Now, justice has been delivered and this terrorist leader is no more.
+People around the world no longer need to fear the vicious and determined killer,'' Biden said.

-The 9/11 Justice, a grassroots organization comprising survivors, first responders, and family members who lost their loved ones in the September 11, 2011 terror attacks in the US, expressing joy over the terror group leader's death, said the step was particularly meaningful to the 9/11 community who continued their battle for justice.
+The 9/11 Justice, a grassroots organisation comprising survivors, first responders, and family members who lost their loved ones in the September 11, 2001 terror attacks in the US, expressing joy over the terror group leader's death, said the step was particularly meaningful to the 9/11 community who continued their battle for justice.

 The group, in a statement, further urged Biden to continue to stand with the 9/11 community and support all those who seek justice for victims of the 9/11 attacks that left 2,977 people dead.